Let's get it started!

 How to set up Joy-Cons on PC and change hardware settings

-As I said previously, reWASD calibrates Joy-Cons once you connect them, but you can tweak the settings for Joy-Cons on PC manually too.
+reWASD calibrates Joy-Cons once you connect them, but you can tweak the settings for Joy-Cons on PC manually too.
 Change the Stick response curve to the one you like more: use one of 5 presets, or create your own Custom curve.
 Invert axes, swap sticks, or change the Sticks and Triggers deadzone.
 They can become more responsive, or on the contrary, less sensitive, to prevent accidental movements.
 Could using Joy-Cons on PC be easier?
-I doubt that ;)
+Doubt that ;)

 Remapping the gyro for Joy-Cons on PC for aiming, steering, or mouse